Admissions & Application FAQ

 The Notre Dame application fee is $75.
 Payment of this fee is available online and is located in the ‘Payments’ section through the Common Application web site.
 The application fee is required to apply to Notre Dame.

 All applicants will receive a communication from our office via email stating that their application is complete and ready for review.
 You are not able to see the status of your application, nor are you able to obtain an admissions decision online.
 All communication regarding your admission decision is done via postal mail.

-Decision letters will be mailed in mid December for Early Action and early April for Regular Action.
+Decision letters will be mailed in mid-December for Early Action and early-April for Regular Decision.

 You can find information about how to apply for financial aid on the Financial Aid tab of our website.
 February 15 is the priority deadline to apply for financial aid.

 - A student applying Early Action to Notre Dame may apply to other Early Action programs.

 - A student applying Early Action may not apply to any college or university in their binding Early Decision process.

 - Students do not indicate a first-choice preference by applying early, and still may wait until May 1 to indicate their decision to attend.